One of my key objectives in 2018, is to help my customers manage their alignment successfully, ensuring every project delivers value.

 Why is alignment so important?

-In many organizations the business and IT are working in isolation.
+In many organisations the business and IT are working in isolation.
 So, for projects particularly IT based projects, what typically happens is that the business defines their requirements, then throws them “over the wall” to IT.
 IT then implements the requirement, only to be told that it wasn’t the solution that the business needed once it’s done.

 This is the perfect example of the lack of alignment.
 For successful programs using erNavigator technology, the path to ROI is secured with a real partnership across all the business and IT stakeholders working together on a common goal.